 10 Ephedra Sinica Seeds, "Ma Huang," TCM; Gobi Desert, Inner Mongolia

-- LIMIT of TWO packs per household per year (20 seeds)!
+- LIMIT of ONE pack per household per year (10 seeds)!

 - NO returns or replacements.

 Ephedra sinica plant seeds, aka 'Ma Huang.'
 Limited supply.
 An important Traditional Chinese Medicinal (TCM) herb, similar to coffee or caffeine in its effects, but strong enough that the FDA banned it as an ingredient in food and/or supplements.
 An unscientific and prejudicial response, as caffeine is responsible for many more annual deaths in the world (perhaps as many as 1,000 annual USA deaths alone) than ephedra and it can be found on every corner in America.
 The main ephedra alkaloid found in its stems only--ephedrine--is both a general stimulant and is medicinal for asthma and many bronchial issues.
 Grow your own medicine.